MarcZxc1/bva-server/BVA_PROJECT_DOCUMENTATION.md

 Small and medium-sized businesses (SMBs) in the Philippines face significant challenges in managing their inventory, optimizing restocking decisions, and creating effective marketing campaigns.
 Traditional inventory management systems are often:

-- **Expensive**: Enterprise solutions are cost-prohibitive for small businesses
+- **Expensive**: Enterprise solutions are cost-prohibitive for small businesses (₱50,000-₱500,000+ annually)
-- **Complex**: Require extensive training and technical knowledge
+- **Complex**: Require extensive training and technical knowledge to operate effectively
-- **Disconnected**: Don't integrate with popular e-commerce platforms like Shopee
+- **Disconnected**: Don't integrate seamlessly with popular Filipino e-commerce platforms like Shopee and Lazada
-- **Reactive**: Don't provide predictive insights or AI-powered recommendations
+- **Reactive**: Don't provide predictive insights or AI-powered recommendations to prevent stockouts
-- **Time-consuming**: Manual processes for restocking, promotions, and reporting
+- **Time-consuming**: Manual processes for restocking, promotions, and reporting consume 10-15 hours weekly
+- **Limited Analytics**: Lack comprehensive reporting and business intelligence features
+- **No Marketing Support**: Don't assist with campaign creation or promotional content generation

 ### Solution: Business Virtual Assistant (BVA)